Panathinaikos-Olympiakos game abandoned after clashes

 - A shadowy group trying to overthrow Kim Jong Un raided a North Korean Embassy in broad daylight

-The game was first interrupted in the sixth minute, when about 30 Panathinaikos fans entered the field and attacked the Olympiakos bench before police intervened.
+The game was first interrupted in the sixth minute, when about 30 Panathinaikos fans, some masked, entered the field and attacked the Olympiakos bench before police intervened.
+The fans targeted Olympiakos spokesman Costas Karapapas, who defended himself by pushing back.

 No arrests were made, and no serious injuries reported, but Olympiakos claimed at least one fan was carrying a knife.

-Fans attacked police outside the stadium soon after Olympiakos scored in the 53rd minute.
+The referee added 13 minutes to first-half play.

+A fan also tried to attack Karapapas at halftime, jumping out of the stands, but was restrained.

+Fans attacked police outside the stadium, the main venue for the 2004 Athens Olympics, soon after Olympiakos’ Miguel Angel Guerrero scored in the 53rd minute.
+They used firebombs and police replied with tear gas, whose fumes soon spread inside the stadium and onto the field.
+This caused fans inside to start shifting seats, with some spilling onto the track around the pitch.
+At this point the referee interrupted the game for the second and final time.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports